Örebro school shooting: Timeline

-Two teachers at the school told Dagens Nyheter that they heard gunshots coming from a corridor, followed by silence for a half-hour, and then more shooting.
+Two teachers at the school told Dagens Nyheter that they heard gunshots coming from a corridor, followed by silence for half an hour, and then more shooting.
 Maria Pegado, a teacher at the school, recalled escaping with her 15 students after hearing gunfire.
 Ingela Bäck Gustafsson, the school's principal, was eating when students ran in and told everyone to evacuate; she and others took shelter in the staff room of Myrorna, a nearby second-hand store.
 Lena Warenmark, another teacher at the school, said that fewer than usual students were in the building at the time of the shooting since many had gone home following a national exam.

 Law enforcement was called at around 12:33 and arrived six minutes later.
-The shooting was still ongoing during this time, and continued as police officers were searching the school building.
+The shooting was still ongoing during this time, and continued while police officers searched the school building.
 At approximately 12:43, a squad of police officers were shot at by Andersson, who fired multiple rounds down the main corridor.
 None of the officers fired back at the gunman, who ran down the corridor from them before locking himself inside a classroom.
-While his exact actions after this point are mostly unknown, the investigation determined that at some point, Andersson separately fired two rounds—one from his shotgun and the other from his rifle—inside the classroom.
-He then sat against a wall and took out his knife to wound himself in the abdomen, before finally shooting himself in the head with his Browning BAR.
+While his exact actions after this point are mostly unknown, the investigation determined that at some point, Andersson separately fired two rounds — one from his shotgun and the other from his rifle — inside the classroom.
+He then sat against a wall and took out his knife to wound himself in the chest, before finally shooting himself in the head with his Browning BAR.
 His body was found by officers at 13:30, nearly an hour after the shooting started.

 Andersson was determined to have fired 73 shots in total, including his suicide shot.
 All but one of the shots were fired from his Browning BAR, with the only other shot coming from his Mossberg shotgun.
 Andersson's third gun, the Ruger 10/22, was never used during the attack.
 All of his firearms were found near his body, along with ten empty magazines, 100 cartridges, and a large amount of unused ammunition.

-Immediate Response
+Immediate response

 Around 120 police officers were dispatched to the school following the shooting and soon cordoned off the area.
 Ambulances were sent from the neighbouring counties of Södermanland and Västmanland to assist medical personnel in Örebro, while Värmland sent blood donations.
 Police in Värmland and Dalarna also provided reinforcements.

 The Swedish Police Authority stated that the perpetrator had acted alone and confirmed that he had died in the attack. Örebro police chief Roberto Eid Forest said the shooter appeared to have killed himself.
 Police also confirmed the use of smoke grenades during the attack.
 Sveriges Radio, citing initial police investigations, stated that an automatic firearm had been used in the shooting.